icon

 Harsh "on/off" light flicker

-Flicker is a by-product of being plugged into the AC electrical grid, and while all light bulbs flicker to some degree - not all flicker is the same.
+Flicker is a by-product of being plugged into alternating current (AC) electricity; while all light bulbs flicker to some degree - not all flicker is the same.

-The flicker from LED, for example, is more of a strobing "on/off" effect, while the flicker from incandescent or halogen light bulbs is more of a gentle glow -- like a candle's flicker, due to the thermal inertia from the bulb's glowing filament.
+The flicker from LED is more of a strobing "on/off" effect, while the flicker from incandescent or halogen light bulbs is more of a gentle glow -- like a candle's flicker, due to the thermal inertia from the bulb's filament.

 Just as it's far more pleasant to stare at a candle flame, the same goes for the glowing flicker from incandescent light bulbs.